shareefjasim/TECHIN515_Sp25/lab5/README.md

 <img src="assets/data.png" width="800">

-3. Copy the provided code in `model_register.ipynb` to a new Jupyter Notebook in Azure.
+3. **You can skip this step if you do not plan to host your ML model on Azure**.
+Copy the provided code in `model_register.ipynb` to a new Jupyter Notebook in Azure.
 Use *Python3.10-SDK v2* as the kernel to run the code.
    - Note that you need to configure the following code block in the 3rd cell accordingly:

 ```py